 Verdict For the Shelf: Azul (5% of the time) and Azul: Summer Pavilion (95% of the time).
 This may come as a shocker in Azul vs Summer Pavilion, the original versus the third in the series, but Summer Pavilion is a better game.
 It fixes all the shortcomings of Azul (prohibitive math, abrupt win condition) and adds very meaningful play to how you need to place and how putting things in different places does different things.
 Only go with Azul classic if you can get a really good deal.

-FOR MORE: Buy Azul: Summer Pavilion
+FOR MORE: Buy Azul: Summer Pavilion on Amazon

 Azul vs Patchwork